-When should a buyer get preapproved?
-As soon as possible.
-Most lenders recommend getting preapproved months before starting the house hunt.
-That leeway gives potential buyers plenty of time to clear up eligibility problems before falling in love with a home.Get Started with your VA Loan Request
+It’s best to get preapproved for a loan as soon as you consider buying a home.
+Most lenders recommend getting preapproved months before starting the actual house hunt.
+This provides plenty of time to clear up any eligibility or income issues before falling in love with a home.

 Just because a home is on the market doesn’t mean the sellers are ready to move immediately.
 Perhaps the sellers want to stay until the end of the school year.
 Maybe they have to wait until their new home is complete.